-A powerful post on the Humans of New York Facebook page addresses the AIDS crisis of the 1980s and how it caused one man and his community to recognize their white male privilege as they joined forces with marginalized groups.
+A powerful post on the Humans of New York Facebook page addresses the AIDS crisis of the 1980s and how it caused one man and his community to recognise their white male privilege as they joined forces with marginalised groups.

 "It was a tsunami.
 In April of '82 there was an article in the New York Times about a new gay cancer, and everyone thought 'oh well.'
 I was in my twenties.
 I wasn’t worried about a thing," the subject recalls.
 "But then every week you started to hear about somebody becoming ill.
 My boss was one of the first.
 He was a famous florist.
 He went into the hospital on Thanksgiving and was dead by Easter.
 I lost most of my friends."

 He goes on to explain that many of the people killed by AIDS were closeted and had been protected by their white male privilege until the crisis hit.
 Then, everything changed.
 "A lot of the first men to die were privileged.
 They were closeted, corporate white men.
 During the day they were bankers but at night they’d hit the leather clubs and bars.
 But they learned their privilege didn’t matter after they got sick.
 They were just 'gay,'" he recalls.

 With their privilege gone, the men joined forces with other marginalised groups as they fought for AIDS to be recognised by the government.